Stagecoach North West

 Stagecoach North West was a major bus operator in North West England.
 The company was a subsidiary of the Stagecoach Group, and had its origins in the purchase of Cumberland Motor Services in 1987 and Ribble Motor Services in 1988 from the National Bus Company.
 The head office of Stagecoach North West was in Carlisle.
 Although the cities of Liverpool and Manchester are in the North West of England, Stagecoach Manchester and Stagecoach Merseyside were run as separate divisions.

 History

 Stagecoach North West was formed from the company's Cumberland and Ribble operations in late 2000 with the rebranding of the Stagecoach Group.
 The company consisted of three different operating areas, which were branded Stagecoach in Cumbria, Stagecoach in Lancashire (for services in Chorley and Preston) and Stagecoach in Lancaster.
 Stagecoach North West also ran several bus services on contract from Cumbria County Council, Lancashire County Council and the Greater Manchester Passenger Transport Authority.

-Stagecoach North West was split in September 2011 into Stagecoach Merseyside & South Lancashire and Stagecoach Cumbria & North Lancashire, with the former incorporating Chorley and Preston depots and the Gillmoss depot of Stagecoach Merseyside, and the latter incorporating Barrow, Carlisle, Kendal and Workington depots.
-After the split, the company, Stagecoach North West Ltd, continues to exist with the trading name Stagecoach Cumbria & North Lancashire.
+Stagecoach North West was split in September 2011 into Stagecoach Merseyside and South Lancashire and Stagecoach Cumbria and North Lancashire, with the former incorporating Chorley and Preston depots and the Gillmoss depot of Stagecoach Merseyside, and the latter incorporating Barrow, Carlisle, Kendal and Workington depots.
+After the split, the company, Stagecoach North West Ltd, continues to exist with the trading name Stagecoach Cumbria and North Lancashire.